rackerlabs/support-how-to/content/skype-for-business/hosted-microsoft-lync-at-rackspace-deployment-guide.md

 server.
 If you have an internal DNS you must also set up these records on your internal DNS.

-We highly recommend that you perfor this step because all of the Hosted Lync features will work only if DNS is correctly configured.
+We highly recommend that you perform this step because all of the Hosted Lync features will work only if DNS is correctly configured.
 For instructions, see [Set up DNS records](/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business).